 Winston Timp is an assistant professor in Biomedical Engineering at Johns Hopkins University.
 He earned bachelor degrees in Biochemsitry, Chemistry, Physics and Electrical Engineering from the University of Illinois at Urbana.
 He then earned his masters and PhD in Electrical Engineering from MIT, working at the Whitehead Institute in Paul Matsudaira’s lab, focusing his thesis work on the study of cellular communication in a 3D microenvironment.
 After receiving his doctorate, he trained as a postdoc at Johns Hopkins in the labs of Andrew Feinberg and Andre Levchenko, studying the epigenetics of cancer.

 Email: wtimp <at> jhu.edu

 Rachael Workman earned her Bachelors in Biology from West Virginia State University, Masters from Portland State in Oregon, and worked as a summer research assistant at Cornell and Oregon State Universities.
 After graduate school she farmed for a season in Maine, and is excited to be back in the lab as the tech for the Timp Lab.
 In her spare time she cares lovingly for her many plants, collects more books than she could ever hope to read in her lifetime and plays her euphonium (it’s like a small tuba, don’t feel bad, no one else has heard of it either).

 Yunfan Fan is a first year graduate student majoring in Biomedical Engineering.
-She enjoys reading, playing Quitdditch, and flying small airplanes over the greater Cleveland area.
-Her work is primarily computational, mostly involving aligning next-gen and nanopore sequencing data sets and plotting the resultant methylation and coverage data.
-However, her work is frequently interrupted by my need to take unexpected, emergency trips to the motherland (Canada), but she tries her best.In a more long term sense, she hopes that one day, the people of Earth will love her as their benevolent overlord as she rules them from her palace in space.
+She enjoys literature, art, and following the parade of sadness that is Cleveland sports.
+Her work is primarily involved in leveraging long-read nanopore sequencing in infectious disease and metagenomic settings, both for diagnostic purposes and for understanding pathogenic mechanisms on a molecular level.
+She fondly hopes that one day, the people of Earth will love her as their benevolent overlord as she rules them from her palace in space.